nobidev/jsonb/README.md

 ### parse(text [, reviver [, parseNumber]])

-The `LosslessJSON.parse()` function parses a string as JSON, optionally transforming the value produced by parsing.
+The `JSONB.parse()` function parses a string as JSON, optionally transforming the value produced by parsing.

 - **@param** `{string} text`
   The string to parse as JSON.
 See the JSON object for a description of JSON syntax.